oktadev/okta-angular-node-example/README.md

 ### Create a New OIDC App in Okta

 Before you begin, you’ll need a free Okta developer account.
 Install the [Okta CLI](https://cli.okta.com) and run `okta register` to sign up for a new account.
-If you already have an account, run `kta login`.
+If you already have an account, run `okta login`.

 Then, run `okta apps create`.
 Select the default app name, or change it as you see fit.
 Choose **Single-Page App** and press **Enter**.